 Satisfaction comes by knowing ourselves, not by making ourselves known

-Suppose we see someone who turns head wherever they go.
+Suppose we see someone who turns heads wherever they go.
 We may naturally want to be similarly well known.
-This feeling can be accentuated by the world’s hugeness and crowdedness, which can make us feel insignificant and worthless – unless we do something that makes us known.
+Given the world’s hugeness and crowdedness, we may feel insignificant and worthless, unless we do something that makes us known.

 Consequently, we long for some special talent or some special break – anything – that will give us our shot at fame.
 Most of us struggle through life, never becoming famous.
 Some of us, however, discover a talent, get a break and become somewhat famous.
-But the urge to be known is like an insatiable fire – no matter how much it is fuelled, it keeps burning more, making us crave to be known even more.
+But the craving for fame is like an insatiable fire – no matter how much it is fuelled, it keeps burning more, making us crave for more fame.

 A healthier way to satisfaction is by knowing ourselves.
-Knowing ourselves means to understand that there are many layers to our being and that we exist not just as our physical bodies or our subtle minds, but essentially as souls.
+Knowing ourselves begins by understanding that there are many layers to our being; we exist not just as our physical bodies or our subtle minds, but essentially as souls.
 We are characterized by pure consciousness that radiates through us and is meant to connect with the all-attractive supreme, Krishna.

 Think it over:

 - Why do we long to be famous?

 - Why does the longing for fame not lead to happiness?

 - How can knowing ourselves lead to happiness?